falkr/ttm4115/pages/prep-stmpy.md

 jupyter nbextension enable --py widgetsnbextension
 ```

-* Visit the Github repository [https://github.com/falkr/stmpy-notebooks](https://github.com/falkr/stmpy-notebooks) and download it.
+* Visit the Github repository [https://github.com/falkr/stmpy-notebooks](https://github.com/falkr/stmpy-notebooks).
-* You can either pull it via Git, or download directly the contents as a ZIP file, [using this link](https://github.com/falkr/stmpy-notebooks/archive/master.zip).
+    * You can pull the repository via Git, or
+    * Download directly the contents [as a ZIP file, using this link](https://github.com/falkr/stmpy-notebooks/archive/master.zip).

 ### Alternative 2: Use Binder